 The German retreat

 In the wake of the Battle of the Marne in September 1914, the Germans were forced to retreat to the River Aisne.

 Helmuth von Moltke, commander in chief of the German army, was replaced, his nerves shot by the strain of command.
 His replacement, Erich von Falkenhayn, halted the German retreat and ordered that they take up defensive positions on the ridge overlooking the the river.

 Falkenhayn ordered that his forces hold the territory they occupied in France and Belgium.
-He therefore gave the command to dig in.
+Therefore, on 14 September, he gave the command to dig in.